Raz-Dahan/NASA-argocd-pipeline/README.md

    - `HELM_PACKAGE`: Helm package file name.
    - `TAG`: Tag for Docker image and Helm chart version coming from `versionung.sh`.

 3. That's it!
-Push your code changes to the `main` branch to trigger the workflow.
+Push your code changes to the `test` branch to trigger the CI workflow.

+3. If it was successful Push your code changes to the `main` and manually sync production environment in Argo CD.

-- GCP serverless Cloud Functions can be triggered automatically using an event trigger, but due to financial considerations, it is triggered manually during the `cleanups` job in the workflow.
+- GCP serverless Cloud Functions can be triggered automatically using an event trigger, but due to financial considerations, it is triggered manually during the `postD_workflow.yaml` with Prometheus and Grafana as well.